Mother-in-law’s tongue: It’s easier to handle than you think!

-HYDERABAD: Snake Plant, also known as Dracaena trifasciata or Mother-in-law’s Tongue, is one of the easiest plants to care for and is great for homes and offices alike.
+CHENNAI: Snake Plant, also known as Dracaena trifasciata or Mother-in-law’s Tongue, is one of the easiest plants to care for, and is great for homes and offices alike.
 Beyond its low-maintenance nature, it’s also celebrated for its air-purifying abilities, bringing both beauty and health benefits to any space.

 Light and watering needs: Snake plants thrive in low to medium light, making them perfect for dim corners or spaces with limited sunlight.
-That said, avoid total darkness—no plant enjoys that!
+That said, avoid total darkness — no plant enjoys that!
 Overwatering is a common problem, as their roots are prone to rot.
 The key is to water sparingly, letting the soil dry out between waterings.
-Depending on your climate, watering every two to four weeks is usually enough.
+Depending on your climate, watering every two-four weeks is usually enough.

 Soil and fertiliser: A succulent-type soil mix works best for snake plants, as it provides good drainage and helps prevent soggy roots.
 These plants aren’t heavy feeders and only need a little fertiliser once or twice a year, preferably during their growing season (spring to summer).
 A diluted liquid fertiliser is ideal.